 And not just horseys, but anything horsey, i.e. horseys with horns, wings, human body parts; horseys on carnival rides, horseys in the nursery~except hobby horses.
 I don’t know, for some reason, it has always bothered me to have just a horse head on a stick 😥 I have a vague idea of when I started drawing and painting them, around the time I was 12?
 Not exactly sure because I had been heavily into bears until I was about 15 (I still love bears, though).
 (That’s me~kuma’s and uma’s 😹).
 ‘In the zone’ is the term people use, if I’m not mistaken; the term I’ve been using is ‘stopping time’.
 That’s sort of a semi-secret I let jillafriends in on a little while ago, and when I did, I wondered whether there was any ‘serious science’ behind why it was so effective~for me, at least.

 Turns out, there is, and I found out quite by accident quite recently through an almost completely unrelated channel (this Fast Company post, in case you were curious).
 Seeing as I was one of the last people on earth to own a mobile phone or get on social media, it shouldn’t be too surprising for me to be one of the last to find out how experts refer to my ‘stopped time’ as a ‘flow state’.
 As it turns out, I’ve had to do a little impromptu reading today on flow states which very naturally roused my curiosity~considering the not unimportant part it plays in my ‘painting factory operations’.
-So I thought I’d look a little closer into ‘the state to be’~all the time, if it were up to me~at least, whenever the painting factory is up and running.
-I can’t remember the last time I was sick like this.
-Probably when I went to spend Christmas in Cebu in 2019, when I had the worst cough and cold I’d had in a long time.
-I’m always getting sick at the most inopportune moments, and by such moments I mean either when I’m travelling or when I’m *arting*.
+So I thought I’d look a little closer into ‘the state to be’~all the time, if it were up to me~at least, whenever the painting factory is up and running. |

 Categories